jonasoesch/p9/paper.md

 The second natural fit for animation are *viewport changes* like *pan* and *zoom*.
 These correspond to a person's natural movements through space, getting closer to objects, looking around, etc. Animated transitions have indeed been found to be superior to static transitions for *panning* [@Shanmugasundaram-07:cansmooth] as well as *zooming* [@Shanmugasundaram-08:effectanimated].

-As previously discussed, animation has also been shown to be congruent for communicating causality and intentionality (see section [-@sec:causality])
+As previously discussed ([-@sec:causality]), animation has also been shown to be congruent for communicating causality and intentionality.

-![Amini et al. found that animation only led to higher engagement together with iconic representation of the data (on the top) while it did not differ from non-animated transitions when the representation was abstract (on the bottom) [@Amini-18:hookeddata]. \label{Amini-18-hookeddata}](img/Amini-18-hookeddata.png)

 Interestingly, multiple authors found that animation seems to be far less effective when used with abstract representations than when it is used with iconic representations.
-Amini et al. [@Amini-18:hookeddata] found that animated transitions in data visualization only led to higher engagement when coupled with iconic representations (see \ref{Amini-18-hookeddata}).
+Amini et al. [@Amini-18:hookeddata] found that animated transitions in data visualization only led to higher engagement when coupled with iconic representations (see figure \ref{Amini-18-hookeddata}).
 A recent meta-analysis [@Berney-16:doesanimation] of 50 studies on animation and its effect on learning found, that animation only benefitted knowledge acquisition when used with "iconic representations" of the phenomena the needed to be studied.
 No effect was found for abstract representations.

+![Amini et al. found that animation only led to higher engagement together with iconic representation of the data (on the top) while it did not differ from non-animated transitions when the representation was abstract (on the bottom) [@Amini-18:hookeddata]. \label{Amini-18-hookeddata}](img/Amini-18-hookeddata.png)

 These findings indicate that the effectiveness of animation is strongly related to the amount of "realism" of the animation and even the visualization that it is being used on.
 But even when the use of animated transitions seems congruent, it may still fail.
 Tversky et al. cite a lack of *apprehension* for this [@Tversky-02:animationcan].